Singapore International Energy Week | Asia Clean Energy Summit Bioenergy Keynote

 At the annual Future Food Asia forum organised by ID Capital partnering with IFC, A*Star, and leading industry players like Adisseo and Buhler, Arukah was grateful for the opportunity to share on a dMRV panel our approach and findings to date on the critical importance of aligning climate action with farmer incentives to deliver high integrity climate mitigation at scale.

-Arukah’s insight and conviction is farmers are not incidental beneficiaries but instead core agents required to drive and sustain change in our region’s agriculture and food systems.
+Arukah’s insight and conviction is farmers are not incidental beneficiaries but instead core agents to scale and sustain change in our region’s agrifood systems.

 This demonstrates that tangible and equitable economic incentives are critical to sustaining and scaling farmer action at scale.